johnshew/aad-tesla/README.md

 Test demonstrating slow response to AAD Oauth requests when access from the browser in a Telsa

-## To see the issue
+## To run the test

+Before starting note that you will need an active Azure AD account to run this test.

-Go to http://johnshew.github.io/aad-tesla/public/test1.html to see the test in operation.
+Go to http://johnshew.github.io/aad-tesla/public/test1.html.
+Then click the Login button.

-Note the rapid response (typically a few seconds or less) on most browsers.
+## Expected behavior and the issue on the Tesla

+You can see that the redirect back to test2.html happens quickly with most browsers - typically it is a few seconds or less.

-Using the browser in the Tesla this same test takes more than a minute to complete.
+Using the browser in the Tesla this same redirection back to test2.thml takes more than a minute to complete.

-We would like to determine if this is a bug in the Tesla browser or if it something AAD is doing that is a problem for the Tesla browser.
+We would like to determine if this slow redirection is due to a bug in the Tesla browser or if it is something AAD is doing that is a problem for the Tesla browser.

 Any suggestions appreciated.